fbpx

 What type of insulation is best?

-We use high-quality blow in loose-fill fiberglass insulation for most of our attic insulation jobs because it helps keep our client’s cost down.
+We use high-quality blow-in loose-fill fiberglass insulation for most of our attic insulation jobs because it helps keep our client’s costs down.
 Benefits also include the fact that it doesn’t settle like cellulose insulation.
-Not every attic is the same, some are best to insulate with batts.
-Other attics require polyiso foam board (like RMAX ridged foam) and others require a dense pack product like JM Spider or Knauf Jet Stream.
-As with each aspect of our company, we want to do what is best for our client.
+Not every attic is the same; some are best insulated with batts.
+Other attics require polyiso foam board (like RMAX ridged foam), and others require a dense pack product like JM Spider or Knauf Jet Stream.
+As with each aspect of our company, we want to do what is best for our clients.
 This is so if you need another job done, we can help with it.
 Wonder what would be best for your home?
-Give us a call at 503-691-9900 and we can come out and take a no obligation look for you.
+Give us a call at 503-691-9900, and we can come out and take a no-obligation look for you.

 Why Fiberglass?